Hundrec/Funkin-100/docs/CONTRIBUTING.md

   var targetTimeSteps:Float = Conductor.instance.currentStepTime + (Conductor.instance.stepsPerMeasure * sections);
   var targetTimeMs:Float = Conductor.instance.getStepTimeInMs(targetTimeSteps);

-  // Don't go back in time to before the song started, that would probably break a lot of things and cause a whole bunch of problems! targetTimeMs = Math.max(0, targetTimeMs);
+  // Don't go back in time to before the song started, that would probably break a lot of things and cause a bunch of problems! targetTimeMs = Math.max(0, targetTimeMs);

   if (FlxG.sound.music != null) // If the music is not null, set the time to the target time